The Future of Calendars: Predictions and Trends | Entrepreneur

 Professional life has become quite complicated following the pandemic.
 For example, working remotely from home isn't as straightforward as it seems.
 Many of us find it hard to keep up with the increasing demands on our time.

 At the same time, the number of American employees working remotely is expected to increase to 36.2 million by 2025.
-So, we're going to have to get used to these new working conditions.
-Thankfully, technology can save the day.
+So, we will have to get used to these new working conditions.

 The majority of the time, work involves scheduling meetings and being on time.
-In order to make your life easier, you can use a chatbot to help you set up meetings.
-Chatbots can still be useful as an additional meeting planning tool, such as SharePoint calendars.
+To make your life easier, you can use a chatbot to help you set up meetings.
+Chatbots, such as SharePoint calendars, can still be useful as an additional meeting planning tool.

+Related: Chatbots, their positive impact and how to take advantage of the customer experience

 You can also schedule meetings using Messagely or TARS.
 It is also beneficial to manage teams remotely and track their time by using a time tracker.
 It is possible to balance work and life with the help of these chatbots.